Convergence and Optimality of Adaptive Methods for Poisson's Equation in the FEEC Framework: Introduction

-where $h$ is harmonic (divergence- and curl-free).
+where $p\in H_0^1(\Omega), q\in H(\text{curl},\Omega)$, and $h$ is harmonic (divergence- and curl-free).
 The mixed formulation is explicitly computing the decomposition for $h=0$, and finite element methods based on mixed formulations exploit this.
 There is a connection between this decomposition and {\em de Rham cohomology}; the space of harmonic forms is isomorphic to the first {\em de Rham cohomology} of the domain $\Omega$, with the number of holes in $\Omega$ giving the first Betti number, and creating obstacles to well-posed formulations of elliptic problems.
 A natural question is then: What is an appropriate mathematical framework for understanding this abstractly, that will allow for a methodical construction of ``good'' finite element methods for these types of problems?
-The answer turns out to be theory of {\em Hilbert Complexes}.
+The answer turns out to be the theory of {\em Hilbert Complexes}.
 Hilbert complexes were originally studied in \cite{BrLe1992} as a way to generalize certain properties of elliptic complexes, particularly the Hodge decomposition and other aspects of Hodge theory.
 The \emph{Finite Element Exterior Calculus} (or {\em FEEC}) \cite{AFW06,AFW10} was developed to exploit this abstraction.
 A key insight was that from a functional-analytic point of view, a mixed variational problem can be posed on a Hilbert complex: a differential complex of Hilbert spaces, in the sense of \cite{BrLe1992}.
 Galerkin-type mixed methods are then obtained by solving the variational problem on a finite-dimensional subcomplex.
 Stability and consistency of the resulting method, often shown using complex and case-specific arguments, are reduced by the framework to simply establishing existence of operators with certain properties that connect the Hilbert complex with its subcomplex, essentially giving a ``recipe'' for the development of provably well-behaved methods. \mnoter{ Red margin notes are urgent things. } \mnoteb{ Blue margin notes are just comments. }

-Due to the pioneering work of Babuska and Rheinboldt~\cite{Babuska.I;Rheinboldt.W1978}, adaptive finite element methods (AFEM) based on {\em a posteriori} error estimators have become standard tools in solving PDE problems arising in science and engineering (cf.~\cite{Ainsworth.M;Oden.J2000,Verfurth.R1996,Repin.S2008}).
+Due to the pioneering work of Babu\v{s}ka and Rheinboldt~\cite{Babuska.I;Rheinboldt.W1978}, adaptive finite element methods (AFEM) based on {\em a posteriori} error estimators have become standard tools in solving PDE problems arising in science and engineering (cf.~\cite{Ainsworth.M;Oden.J2000,Verfurth.R1996,Repin.S2008}).
 A standard adaptive algorithm has the general iterative structure: